MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex4_event_based_retention.md

 	Note: As it can take some time for retention labels to be published you may not have the option available immediately.

-1. Set the newly appeared **Asset ID** field to **BostonOfficeLaunch** and close the right-side menu by selecting **X** in the top right corner.
+1. Set the newly appeared **Asset ID** field to **NewProductLaunch** and close the right-side menu by selecting **X** in the top right corner.

 You've successfully assigned a label and an asset ID to a document.
-When the Project Closure event for Asset ID BostonOfficeLaunch is triggered it will activate the retention period of 5 years.
+When the Project Closure event for Asset ID NewProductLaunch is triggered it will activate the retention period of 5 years.

 ### Task 5 – Create specific event